kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 38: April 8, 2020

+**Today's Progress**: I continued the MEAN course on Udemy.
+I worked on section 8.
+Worked on the backend, created the user model and the user routes and started implementing them.

+**Thoughts**: I'm not very happy with my progress but I have to accept that I have a horrible network connection and it take me a bit for folllowing the tutorials and stuff.
+I just want to finish this course already!!! lol

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mean-stack-udemy/commit/f51d7515b4704cf9d20be5d88458d81c9f2f732c)

+---

 ### Day 37: April 7, 2020

 **Today's Progress**: I continued the MEAN course on Udemy.
 I worked on section 8.
 Worked on handling the user input and in the signup page.